 BAHFest MIT 2017

 BAHFest is a celebration of well-argued and thoroughly researched but completely incorrect scientific theory.
 Our brave speakers present their bad theories in front of a live audience and a panel of judges with real science credentials, who together determine who takes home the coveted BAHFest trophy.
 And eternal glory, of course.
-BAHFest returns in to MIT on Sunday, April 23rd at Kresge Auditorium.
+BAHFest returns to MIT in conjunction with MIT Lecture Series Committee and Cambridge Science Festival on Sunday, April 23rd at Kresge Auditorium.
 Show begins at 7PM.

 Host and Judges

 Ben Lillie is a high-energy particle physicist who left the ivory tower for the wilds of New York’s theater district.
 He has a B.A. in physics from Reed College, a Ph.D. in theoretical physics from Stanford University, and a Certificate in improv comedy from the Upright Citizens Brigade Theater.
 He is the founder of Caveat, an event space dedicated to intellectual nightlife opening soon.
 He is also co-founder of The Story Collider, where people are invited to tell stories of their personal experience of science, is a Moth StorySLAM champion, and was a writer and contributing editor for TED.com.